What is the GTN damage model?

 - Consideration of shear to predict ductile fracture and improved the modeling accuracy of fracture over the original GTN model under shear loading conditions based on Gatea et al..

-- You can choose Mises, Hill, or Barlat criterion independently.
+- Abaqus application engineers can choose the Mises, Hill, or Barlat criterion independently.

 Abaqus GTN damage parameters

 GTN damage parameters for 14 engineering materials to use this criterion are available in Abaqus software.
-By purchasing this product, you will also receive these parameters.
+By purchasing this product, you will also receive these material data.

 - Al 6061-T6